idptools/metapredict/README.md

 ## Current version: metapredict V2-FF (V2.6)
 The current recommended and default version of metapredict is metapredict V2-FF (version 2.6).
 Small increments (2.6.x) may be made as bug fixes or feature enhancements.

-For context, V2-FF provides identical predictions to metapredict V2, but via `predict_disorder_batch()` provides 10-1000x improvement in performance on CPUs and GPUs.
+For context, V2-FF provides identical predictions to metapredict V2, but via `predict_disorder_batch()` provides 10-100x improvement in performance on CPUs and GPUs.

+To quantify this yourself, run:

+	import metapredict
+	metapredict.print_performance(batch=True)
+	metapredict.print_performance(batch=False)

+To compare the number of residues-per-second metapredict V2-FF predicts in batch mode vs. non-batch mode.
+For CPUs this is typically a 10-20x improvement.
+If GPUs are available this value can be substantially higher.
 ## Installation

 The current stable version of **metapredict** is available through GitHub or the Python Package Index (PyPI).